Neuturing My Spaniel

 Any advice from fellow dog owners?

-On a more serious note, there are many arguments for and against neutering dogs.
-Rather than duplicate content, you can find an outline here, in our article
+On a more serious note, there are many arguments for and against neutering dogs and rather than duplicate content, you can find an outline here, in this article listing 10 good reasons for neutering your dog.

 If your vet is 'insisting' that you have your Cocker Spaniel castrated, then there may be a more pressing medical problem.
 If there isn't, then the decision is entirely yours.

-If your dog is OK with other male dogs, ie doesn't behave aggressively towards them, and is generally a happy, friendly Cocker, there's no real need.
+If your dog is okay with other male dogs, ie he doesn't behave aggressively towards them and is generally a happy, friendly Cocker, there's no real need.

 Personally, I regret having my Cocker Spaniel castrated as within 3 months, he'd lost his beautiful, glossy top coat - it had been replaced with a thick, woolly, curly coat which now has to be clipped back quite fiercely.